Stay aware to prevent senior fraud

 Getting these occasional emails is a low-effort way to stay up-to-date on new fraudster tricks.
-This information lets you be proactive and take steps to protect your older adult when needed.
+It helps you be more proactive and take steps to protect your older adult when needed.

 Find out about changes that create opportunities for new scams

 For example, this Watchdog email shown below explains that there’s a new IRS program that’s using private debt collection agencies to collect on overdue tax accounts.

 It tells us this is important to know because this change lets scammers take advantage of people’s confusion about a new program.

 The email is brief and has clearly marked sections to tell you what the issue is, what you really need to know, and what you should do about it.

 For example, if your older adult has no tax debt, you probably don’t need to do anything about it.
 But if they do have tax debt, you could let them know about the red flags that mean a fraudulent collector is trying to scam them.